vmware-tanzu/tanzu-dev-portal/content/learningpaths/swift-monolith-modernization/09-develop-iteratively-tested-and-working-code.md

 - When I enter the same meal again it gets rejected.

-Event Storming leads naturally to Domain-Driven Design (DDD); Boris to an Event-Driven architecture, and SNAP to CQRS.
+Event Storming leads naturally to Domain-Driven Design (DDD); Boris to an Event-Driven architecture, and SNAP to Command Query Responsibility Segregation (CQRS).
 But we still have to choose a layering architecture and which patterns to apply.
 Should we use an ORM?
 What persistence technology do we need?

 Hexagonal Architecture is a good layering choice as it separates the core domain neatly from the technology.
 In this scenario we have at least one Domain Object which can serve as an Aggregate Root: `Restaurant`.